-But muscle fullness is far from just a superficial spectacle.
-When you eat the right nutrients for muscle fullness, you’ll be able to train harder and longer (not to mention your blood flow and pumps will be much better).
-You’ll also be less likely to injure yourself and drastically more likely to get laid…
+But muscle fullness is far from just superficial.
+When you eat the right nutrients for muscle fullness, you’ll be able to train harder and longer, not to mention your blood flow and pumps will be much better.
+You’ll also be less likely to injure yourself.

-Ok, that last bit is a joke, but you get the point.
-Want to know how you should eat for optimum muscle fullness?
+Want to know how you should eat for maximum muscle fullness?
 You’ve come to the right place.

 Maximizing Your Muscle Fullness

-In order to maximize your muscle fullness, you need to ensure you’re optimally storing carbohydrates (glycogen) within skeletal muscle tissue.
+In order to maximize your muscle fullness, you need to ensure you’re optimally storing carbohydrates (glycogen) within your muscle tissue.
 Another key factor is your water intake.
-Finally, you’ll need a healthy intake of essential electrolytes, particularly sodium and potassium.
+Finally, you’ll need a healthy intake of electrolytes (such as our electrolyte hydration supplement Hydrasurge), particularly sodium and potassium.
 Of course, you should also be consuming adequate protein and fat, as well.